lratcli/capstone-project/README.md

 **Cloudinary** - For image hosting, processing, and delivery via CDN.

+**pillow 12.0** - Python Imaging Library used for image processing and handling image uploads in Django.

 **PostgreSQL** - The production database, managed via Django’s ORM.

 **Heroku** - Used for deployment and hosting of the live site.